 Inquiring about these practices

-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding the Museum’s web presence may be directed to our Privacy Officer:
+Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding the Museum’s web presence, including a request to delete any personal data held by the Museum, may be directed to our Privacy Officer:

 Access to Information and Privacy Officer